-Infrared saunas are perfectly safe for the vast majority of people.
+Yes, infrared sauna is perfectly safe for the majority of people.
 They use a natural form of energy called infrared light – the same light that warms us from the sun.
-Anyone with an underlying health concern should consult a doctor before using an infrared sauna.
+If you have any doubts or have an underlying condition you should consult a doctor before using an infrared sauna.

 Infrared saunas are safe to use for most people.
 They use a type of heat called infrared light energy.
 This is a natural type of heat source – the same source of heat that warms our bodies from sunlight or an open fire.